jeffreykegler/Marpa--R3/cpan/xlua/init.lua.md

 ```

-    -- luatangle: section preliminaries to main
+    -- miranda: section preliminaries to main

     -- Copyright 2016 Jeffrey Kegler
     -- Permission is hereby granted, free of charge, to any person obtaining a